russaa/jsonlint/README.md

 MODIFICATION (russa)
 ----

-Modified JSON parser which additionally extracts the position / location information for the parsed JSON object.
+Modified JSON parser with:
+ * additional location information (i.e. position of objects within parsed string)
+ * `strict` parsing mode which
+   * will throw an error if JSON object has duplicate keys
+   * _TODO: add features for strict parsing mode_

+### MOD: Location Information

 Parser returns position information for parsed JSON objects, i.e. the location within the input-string that is parsed.